Feces: Terminology

 Feces is the scientific terminology, while the term stool is also commonly used in medical contexts.
-Outside of scientific contexts, these terms are less common, with the most common layman's term being poop or poo.
-The term shit is also in common use, although it is widely considered vulgar or offensive.
+Outside of scientific contexts, these terms are less common, with the most common layman's term being poo or poop.
+The terms shit and crap are also in common use, although these are widely considered vulgar or offensive.
 There are many other terms, see below.

 Etymology

 The word faeces is the plural of the Latin word faex meaning "dregs".
 In most English-language usage, there is no singular form, making the word a plurale tantum; out of various major dictionaries, only one enters variation from plural agreement.